Looking to visit Comino and the famous Blue Lagoon from Sliema using the ferry (also referred to as the Comino ferry)?

 From Sliema, only Route 222 can take you to Ċirkewwa.
 This bus passes by several bus stops within the town, including Ferries 5, Chalet, and Exiles.
 If you’re staying in St. Julian’s, you can also take this bus.

 A quick browse on the Malta Public Transport website or the Tallinja App shows you all the stops and their schedules.
+The Google Maps route planner is generally reliable for planning public transport trips as well.

 I recommend taking a taxi if you don’t want to wait around for the bus to the Comino ferry terminal in Ċirkewwa.
 As for operators, download the respective apps, all of which are available on the App Store and Google Play Store: